 The development of the projected revenue requirements for the Test Year required certain assumptions and considerations in order to reflect certain known or anticipated changes and certain pro forma adjustments.
 The analyses, estimates and projections summarized herein have been based upon an understanding of certain contracts, agreements, regulations, statutory requirements and planned operations.
 In the preparation of this report, certain assumptions have been made with respect to conditions, which may occur in the future.
 While these assumptions are reasonable for the preparation of this study, they are dependent upon future events and actual conditions may differ from those assumed.
-To the extent that actual future conditions differ from those projected.
+To the extent that actual future conditions differ from those assumed herein or provided to us by others, the actual results will vary from those projected.